Introduction

 importance of animal sacrifices in connection with the temple.
 And the mere

-fact that (Gentile) members of the body of Christ may struggle to make sense of
+fact that Gentile believers may struggle to make sense of

 Israel’s divinely-prescribed sacrificial system is no reason to deny its